LitTalks: Global Politics & Philanthropy

 The Trump Administration’s impact on the region.
 The U.S. withdrawal.
 Who takes its place?
 The geopolitical, political, and identity tensions in the region (Iran vs. Saudi Arabia).
 Supporting social movements in crisis.
 Internationalized civil wars (Syria, Libya, Yemen).
 Social protest in Lebanon, Iraq, and Iran.
 The problem of oppressed communities.
 The role of women in protests and in militarization.
 Internal migration.

-Part 4 – Asia & the Pacific
+Part 4 – Resisting Authoritarianism in Asia

 Part 5 – African Futures: Subverting the Development Paradigm